Answers and questions at a glance

 - The “Fast” profile is aimed at experienced cyclists who prefer to reach their destinations quickly and who also feel confident on roads with heavier traffic.
 The quickest route that is calculated must not necessarily be the shortest route, if it is possible to avoid a number of right and left turns along the way.

-- The “Balanced” profile is a middle way between the other two profiles and is aimed at reasonably experienced cyclists who want to reach their destinations without too many detours in a relatively stress-free way.
+- The “Normal” profile is a middle way between the other two profiles and is aimed at reasonably experienced cyclists who want to reach their destinations without too many detours in a relatively stress-free way.

 Route tracking & Data use